jsventures/jobsearch-content/content/03_communication/04_leveling_document.md

 ### Technical Expectations

-You own a suite of systems, and drive long-term initiatives to keep them impactful and maintainble.
+You own a suite of systems, and drive long-term initiatives to keep them impactful and maintainable.
 You can break down large problems into multiple systems that a team could work on.
 You often detangle and work on the hardest parts of these systems.
 You own problems that often involved coordinated, phased changes to different systems.

 You have experience taking systems from conception to production -- from idea, to buy-in, to specs, to alignment, to comms, legal, and so forth.
 You have excellent communication skills, and can navigate throughout multiple orgs to find alignment and launch.